Black History Month

 Share Learn Celebrate

 The Share, Learn, and Celebrate initiative is designed to acknowledge, educate, and embed multicultural awareness in our diverse communities.
 Through Share, Learn, and Celebrate we hope to heighten awareness, knowledge and understanding through the engagement of Archdiocesan parishes, ministries, and the faithful in relevant activities.
 Participants will be encouraged to share the achievements, identity, beauty, richness, and importance of each of our cultural communities as part of particular celebratory and historically significant occasions.
-Please see the recommended resources below to Share, Learn, and Celebrate Black History Month.
+Please see the recommended resources to Share, Learn, and Celebrate Black History Month.

 History of Black History Month